wgmo/graphtik/docs/source/arch.rst

     task
         `execute` `operation`\s *in parallel*, with a `thread pool` or `process pool` (instead of `sequential`).
-        Operations and `netop` are marked as such on construction, or enabled globally from `configurations`.
+        Operations and `pipeline` are marked as such on construction, or enabled globally from `configurations`.

         Note a `sideffects` are not expected to function with *process pools*,